What is the treatment for skin cancer?

 Are there non-surgical treatments for skin cancer?

 Sometimes.
-Again, we must look at the exact pathology--what type of tumor and sometimes some other critical information.
+Again, we must look at several factors including: patient age, patient health, other health problems, medications, patient preferences, and the exact pathology--what type of tumor and sometimes some other critical information.
 As some patients do not want surgery under any condition, we can explore non-surgical options in detail, in addition to understanding the pros and cons to surgery for a basis of comparison.
+Some tumors may respond to a topical cream treatment, some to PDT, and others may opt for radiation.

 Do I have to treat my skin cancer?

-There are several factors that must be looked at when one decided NOT to treat a skin cancer including: the patient's age, the patient's overall health and life expectancy, the aggressiveness of the tumor (how life threatening it is), how fast growing is the tumor, how likely is the tumor to spread, etc. In short, there isn't a simple yes/no answer, but all of these must be taken into account and discussed so that you can make an informed decision about what to do.
+There are several factors that must be looked at when one decides NOT to treat their skin cancer including: the patient's age, the patient's overall health and life expectancy, the aggressiveness of the tumor (how life threatening it is), how fast growing the tumor is, how likely the tumor is to spread, etc. In short, there isn't a simple yes/no answer, but all of these factors must be taken into account and discussed so that you can make an informed decision about what to do, or what NOT to do.

 Common Skin Cancer Treatments